Fragment-based screening is now well-established as a powerful approach to early drug ("lead") discovery.

 How will this experiment be affected by the Covid-19 arrangements at Diamond?

-For academic access, calls for proposals are issued twice a year (details here) and applications are made via the User Administration System (UAS).
+For academic access calls for proposals are issued twice a year.
+The deadline for allocation period 1st April - 30th September 2022 is the 6th of October (details here) and applications are made via the User Administration System (UAS).

 Like all Diamond access, proposals are reviewed competitively by independent peer review (panel 11); our current capacity is 30-40 screens per year, though likely to increase.